-We treated 551 patients for their Peripheral Neuropathy using ReBuilder.
+We treated 551 patients for their Nerve Pain (Peripheral Neuropathy) using ReBuilder.
 ReBuilder, a unique TENS/EMS electrical stimulation device – used to determined if it improved the quality of the patients life.
 Fully ninety one percent (91%) reported success.
 The patients reported no side effects.
 The ReBuilder is safe and effective for treating peripheral neuropathy.

 - Treating a patients feet using the split compartment electrode-containing solution